Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

-Before putting the discovered variables into operational models for testing, it is important to ensure that they pass the ``expert judgment'', as there is reasonable plausibility that these predictors could be causally related to TC intensity change.
-Low-tropospheric wind shear has been shown to be more negatively correlated with the intensity of Pacific typhoons that occurred in active typhoon seasons than commonly used deep-layer shear \cite{wang2015statistical}. \citet{fu2019effect} further conclude that low-level shear produces quasiperiodic oscillations in the intensity of the TC that are related to the variability in the moisture of the boundary layer induced by the TC rainbands.
-Although TC intensification is generally most associated with relative humidity above the boundary layer \cite{wu2012relationship}, the moisture above the boundary layer reflects the balance between surface flux moistening and dry air ventilation near the surface \cite{fischer2023tale}.
-The 1000 hPa relative humidity in the outer environment (R000), is a variable available in the SHIPS developmental file but unused in operational models.
-This shows that causal selection can reveal relevant predictors missed by traditional screening, improving short-range skill.
-This suggests that addition of overlooked factors like surface RH alongside mid-tropospheric humidity and shear helps capture multiscale processes drive intensity change, supporting the idea that boundary layer moisture could play a key role in regulating TC intensities \cite{wadler2021thermodynamic} and the onset of rapid intensification \cite{chen2021boundary}.
-Finally, mid-tropospheric vortex strength is critical in the early intensification of TCs \cite{bister1997genesis,yang2020interactive}.
+The physical relevance of these variables to TC intensity change is assessed prior to operational testing.
+Low-tropospheric wind shear, which usually promotes linear convective organization rather than circular organization \cite{robe2001effect,finocchio2016idealized}, is more negatively correlated with the intensity of Pacific typhoons that occurred in active typhoon seasons than commonly used deep-layer shear \cite{wang2015statistical}. \citep{fu2019effect} further conclude that low-level shear produces quasiperiodic oscillations in the intensity of the TC that are related to the variability in the moisture of the boundary layer induced by the TC rainbands.
+TC intensification is generally associated with relative humidity above the boundary layer \cite{wu2012relationship}, as reflected by the inclusion of RHMD in the original SHIPS predictors.
+In contrast, the 1000 hPa relative humidity in the outer environment (R000) is a variable not used in operational models but available in the extended predictor list.
+This selection can be physically explained as moisture within the boundary layer reflects the balance between surface flux moistening and dry air ventilation at the top of the boundary layer, through downdraft ventilation in sheared, dry environments \cite{alland2021Ventilation}, which can strongly modulate convective buoyancy and intensification rates \cite{riemer2010VWS_TCintensification, fischer2023tale}.
+Causal selection therefore reveals relevant predictors missed by traditional screening, improving short-range skills.
+The addition of overlooked variables such as surface relative humidity along with mid-tropospheric humidity and shear helps capture multiscale processes that drive intensity change, supporting the idea that boundary layer moisture could play a key role in regulating TC intensities \cite{wadler2021thermodynamic} and the onset of RI \cite{chen2021boundary}.
+Mid-level potential vorticity in the outer region of TCs reflects the dynamical environment of the storm and may capture interactions with environmental PV anomalies known to influence TC intensity \cite{molinari1998potential}, including synoptic-scale influences such as trough interactions \cite{fischer2019climatological}.